junh1024/junh1024-Documents/Music/How to make good mixes.md

 Interesting songs don't count towards the melodic target (unless they're also melodic), but I use them to fill up the rest of the songs that aren't melodic.

+### Not Interesting

+In spite of the above, here are some songs that I removed from mixes, and I discovered why through music theory.

+- Ecano - [Run | Z2 Remix](https://www.youtube.com/watch?v=zJrFSXfumM4) : This song has only 1-2 chords compared to the usual >=3 chords, and only partially melodic.
+- Christopher Lawrence - [Rush Hour](https://www.youtube.com/embed/wVZ49e0ZSVQ) : Although clearly melodic, it has only 1 chord throughout and travels in a single, narrow, direction.

 ### Cheese

 One can classify/quantify cheese.